 Chord Inversions

-You'll gain the most from this article if you have a basic understanding of major and minor chords and 7th chords.
-If you aren't familiar with these ideas, take a look at our guides to major and minor chords and 7th chords.
+Note: You'll gain the most from this article if you have a basic understanding of major and minor chords and seventh chords.
+If you aren't familiar with these concepts, take a look at our guides to major and minor chords and seventh chords.

-A chord inversion, or simply "an inversion" for short, is a chord that has had the order of its notes shifted.
-An inversion is any chord where the lowest note is not the root note.
+A chord inversion, or simply "an inversion," is a chord whose notes have shifted around so that the lowest note — called the bass note — is no longer the root note.

-The root note is the primary note that a chord's notes are built upon.
-It feels natural, without any sense of tension that needs to be released.
-The root note of a chord also gives the chord its name.
-For example, here is a C major chord, with the root note (C) highlighted.
+The root note is the primary note that a chord is built upon and named after.
+It feels natural, whereas inverted chords often evoke a sense of tension or movement.
+As an example, here is a C major chord, with the root note (C) highlighted:

 Keyboard with a C major chord marked out.
 Root C highlighted.